platform9/appctl/README.md

 Once the CLI is successfully downloaded, run the Login command to authenticate to Platform9 and deploy applications.

-### Appctl all commands
+### Appctl Commands
-Below are all supported commands for Appctl.
+Below are supported commands for Appctl.

 ```sh
 % ./appctl --help